 Endangerment of species: The orangutan is the animal most associated with the loss of habitat when plantations are planted.
 GreenPalm reports that in 1990 there were 315,000 orangutans in the wild.
 Now there are fewer than 50,000 of them.
 Those that still exist are "split into small groups with little chance of long-term survival."

 Orangutan Foundation International says that the expansion of palm oil plantations is the main threat to the species' survival in the wild.
 If the orangutans aren't killed during the clearing and burning of the forests, they are displaced from their homes and have difficulty finding food.
 If they enter a plantation to find food, they are considered agricultural pests and killed.

-Of course, the orangutans aren't the only species harmed when the forests are cleared.
+Of course, the orangutans and other primates aren't the only species harmed when the forests are cleared.
 Only 15 percent of species survive when a forest is cleared to make way for a plantation.
-In addition to orangutans, tigers, rhinoceros and elephants also are endangered by these plantations.
+In addition to primates, tigers, rhinoceros and elephants also are endangered by these plantations.
 Additionally, birds, bugs, snakes and other creatures are affected, as well as hundreds of thousands of plant species.